openfin/openfin-tutorial-tearouts/README.md

-# OpenFin tutorial: Tear-out windows
+# Tear-out Windows Example

+## Overview
 The illusion of being able to tear an element out of a window onto the desktop is acheived by reparenting the DOM elements to an external app window.
 In this demo the external windows are pre created and each draggable element has a hidden window awaiting it being dragged from the main window.

 As we are able to track the System mouse position, when the element is re-parented we can then move the external window to the mouse position so the element appears to have been dropped on the desktop.

+### Assumptions
-Other techniques are available, for example spawning new windows on-the-fly to accomodate torn out elements.
+* Other techniques are available, for example spawning new windows on-the-fly to accomodate torn out elements.

-The code has been copiously annotated to help you understand the process.
+* The code has been copiously annotated to help you understand the process.

---

-This is a vanilla JavaScript app, free from frameworks and build systems.
+* This is a vanilla JavaScript app, free from frameworks and build systems.

-It has a simple Node/Express server for local development.
+* It has a simple Node/Express server for local development.

+## Launch

+### Run Locally
 Clone the repo and run

 ```